dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 ### Relayed Signaling ###

-A signaling session may also include one or more DOTS relays in the signaling path between the clients and servers, as show in Figure N:
+A signaling session may also include one or more DOTS relays in the signaling path between the clients and servers, as shown in Figure N:

 ~~~~~
         +-------------+                            +-------------+